ShaneSCalder/tariff-cad-volatility-model/README.md

 ---

 # Overview
-In periods of heightened trade tensions—such as potential U.S. tariff implementations—currency fluctuations can pose significant risks for businesses and policymakers.
+In periods of heightened trade tensions such as potential U.S. tariff implementations currency fluctuations can pose significant risks for businesses and policymakers.
 This simulation provides a straightforward way to assess how multiple factors (tariff severity, market uncertainties, and recovery assumptions) might combine to influence the CAD/USD exchange rate.

 The approach uses a simple uniform sampling around mean drop and recovery values, applies a severity_factor for scaling, and visualizes the resulting distribution of possible post-recovery exchange rates.

 ---

 # Features
-Parameter-based Simulation: Adjust current_rate, initial_drop_mean, recovery_mean, and severity_factor to explore different scenarios.
+Parameter based Simulation: Adjust current_rate, initial_drop_mean, recovery_mean, and severity_factor to explore different scenarios.
 Uncertainty Modeling: Samples from uniform distributions to represent the range of plausible outcomes around the means.
 Histogram Visualization: Quickly see the distribution of simulated CAD rates, including the original (current) rate for comparison.
 Saveable Plot: Outputs the histogram as a PNG file for easy sharing or reporting.